netsec-ethz/geopki/README.md

    - e.g. locally for testing: `python3 -m http.server 9000 --directory ./demo/geopki-web-client`
 3. open [localhost:9000](localhost:9000) (not 0.0.0.0, there the geo location prompt won't work)

-Note that the user's location can usually only be accessed if access via HTTP_S_.
+Note that the user's location can usually only be accessed under HTTP_S_.

 ### Errors